vigneshreddy17/UrlShortnerService/README.md

 ## Continuous Integration
 Continuous integration is set up using GitHub Actions.
 Whenever a new pull request is opened, the CI workflow will be triggered to run tests and ensure code quality before merging.

+## Docker
+Created a docker image for the service and published the image onto docker hub https://hub.docker.com/repository/docker/vigneshreddy17/url-shortner-service/general

 ## Contributing
 Contributions are welcome!
 Please feel free to open a pull request or submit an issue if you encounter any problems or have suggestions for improvements.